 Fitness Club Fee: Between $12 and $30 per month, but you have an option to use the sports complex of Roxas City – the Villareal Stadium – at 2 cents per visit.

 Living in the Philippines Pros and Cons – Roxas City

-Here are some of the pros and cons of living in Roxas City:
+Here are some pros and cons of living in Roxas City:

 - If you love seafood, you will be at home here.
-Seafood in Roxas City is sold at a low price, and almost every restaurant here serves fresh seafood.
+Seafood in the city is available at a cheap price, and almost every restaurant here serves fresh seafood.
 But seafood is not the only affordable food here but other favorite dishes too.

-- 53% of economic activity in Roxas City is farming and fishing, so it’s much lower in pollution than the big cities.
+- 53% of economic activity in Roxas City is farming and fishing, so it’s much lower in pollution than in the bigger cities.

-- If you are tired of a stressful living, you will find a life-long respite here.
+- If you are having a stressful living, you will find a lifelong respite here.
 The days in Roxas City are longer, and life is easier.

-- Roxas City has at least 6 shopping malls and numerous restaurants – Filipino, American, Japanese, Korean, Chinese, Indian, and Mexican.
+- This city has at least 6 shopping malls and many restaurants – Filipino, American, Japanese, Korean, Chinese, Indian, and Mexican.

 - The people in Roxas City are friendly, polite, and helpful to foreign nationals.
 And we can speak English too.

-- While most foreign nationals become amazed by our major means of transportation – the tricycle, a motorcycle with a sidecar – you might not find it very comfortable on long-term use.
+- While most foreign nationals become amazed by our major means of transportation – the tricycle, a motorcycle with a sidecar – you might not find it very comfortable in long-term use.
 Although there are available jeepneys and buses in the city, we think it’s most convenient to have your own car to drive around the city.

 - Although we have famous shopping malls, we don’t have large amusement parks.
 But you can always have an alternative for outdoor fun.

 - Housekeeping services are not expensive, but it’s not always available.
 So you might end up taking care of the housekeeping yourself.